juliajessica/week-6-javascript/README.md

 ## <span style="color:#74875d;">Description</span>

-_This webpage application is designed to...._
+_This webpage application is designed to determines a user’s age based on a planet’s solar years.
+The primary focus of this webpage is to focus on thoroughly testing each piece of functionality._

 _This project uses Webpack to bundle and minify the code.
 The test runner is Karma and the syntax flavor is Jasmine.
 Babel is used to transpile ES6.
 All dependencies required are included in this project._